We have all been there.

 Great Pacific garbage patch is now three times the size of France!

 With the world becoming increasingly smaller with the use of the internet and social media, there seems to be an influx of information constantly coming in and going out.

 This can be looked upon as a benefit for plastic pollution awareness.
 It is easier to share the effects of how damaging an over-abundance of plastic can be.

-There are tons of ways that you can help support your community to decrease the amount of plastic left as litter.
+There are tons of ways to help support your community to decrease the amount of plastic left as litter.